giulioisac/giulioisac.github.io/index.md

+---
+layout: welcome
+title: About
+permalink: /about/
+more_posts: posts.md
+sidebar: true
+order: 1
+---
+## Hello, World!

-I am a Postdoc at UC Berkeley in theoretical biophysics.
+Hi, I'm **Giulio Isaccchini**, I am currently a Postdoc Researcher at UC Berkeley in theoretical biophysics.
 I am interested in characterising how our adaptive immune system recognises pathogens and how the evolution of bacteria and viruses leads to immune evasion.
 I develop unsupervised learning methods to model immune receptor repertoires and to describe evolutionary trajectories of evolving pathogens.